cloudevents/spec/docs/GOVERNANCE.md

 ## Voting

-If a vote is taken during a meeting, the follow rules will be followed:
+If a vote is taken, the follow rules will be followed:

 - There is only 1 vote per participating company, or nonaffiliated individual.
 - Each participating company can assign a primary and secondary representative.